Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Introduction

-\paragraph{The OWMP Setting.} Similar to the OWSP setting, the OWMP is more computationally efficient than using sparse terminal rewards, provided the conditions allow a greedy policy to recursively find the closest intermediate state and eventually reach the terminal state.
-Theorem \ref{thm:find_closest_IS} and Theorem \ref{thm:find_closest_TerminalState} characterize such conditions and the associated computational complexity of finding a successful policy.
+\paragraph{The OWMP Intermediate Reward Setting} Similar to the OWSP setting, the OWMP is also more computationally efficient than using sparse terminal rewards (in terms of SVI), provided the conditions allow a greedy policy to recursively find the closest intermediate state and eventually reach the terminal state.
+Theorem \ref{thm:find_closest_IS} provides the conditions that enable the agent to find the closest intermediate state when the terminal states are not {\em directly reachable} (formally defined in Definition \ref{def:DirectlyRechableIS}), and when the terminal states are directly reachable, Theorem \ref{thm:find_closest_TerminalState} characterize such conditions and the associated computational complexity of finding a successful policy.
 Nevertheless, unlike the OWSP setting or the sparse terminal reward setting, such a policy does not necessarily find the shortest path from $s_0$ to $\mathcal{S}_T$.
-Our result in the OWMP setting illustrates a trade-off between the computational complexity and the pursuit of shortest path -- adding intermediate rewards based on prior knowledge generally reduces computational complexity, but it does not guarantee to find the shortest path.
+Our result in the OWMP setting illustrates a trade-off between the computational complexity and the pursuit of shortest path -- adding intermediate rewards on one-way intermediate states generally reduces computational complexity, but it does not necessarily find the shortest path.

-\paragraph{Connections to Practice.} We discuss how OWSP and OWMP settings connect to practical RL tasks in Section \ref{subsec:InterpretInterState}.
-Moreover, we also provide extensive experiments in Section \ref{sec:Experiment} under both the OWSP and OWMP settings to demonstrate their computational benefits and OWMP's trade-off between computational complexity and the shortest path, using both traditional $\eps$-greedy Q-learning and popular deep RL methods such as DQN \cite{mnih2015human}, A2C \cite{mnih2016asynchronous}, and PPO \cite{schulman2017proximal}.
-Our results shed light on explaining the success of RL in large-scale planning tasks without suffering explosion in computational complexity.